QuentinRa/blog.quentinra.dev/proj/tests/index.md

 some tests.
-The robustness of a function is determined by the number of preconditions that you verified to make sure that, in all cases, your preconditions are valid so your code did it's job.
+The robustness of a function is determined by the number of preconditions that you verified to make sure that, in all cases, your preconditions are valid so your code did its job.

 <hr class="sl">

 ## Defensive programming

-As seen above, we are depending on the fact that some **preconditions** are set for your contract to be valid.
+As you have read above, we are relying on the fact that the **preconditions** are valid for your **postconditions** to be valid.
 As a defensive programmer, you should **always** test and assert that your preconditions are correct.